dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 The following code:

-* Calls the `UpdateHeading` method when the button is selected in the UI.
+* Calls the `UpdateHeading` method when the button is clicked in the UI.
 * Calls the `CheckChanged` method when the checkbox is changed in the UI.

 :::moniker range=">= aspnetcore-8.0"